zicklag/docs-1/getting-started/introduction.md

 infrastructure, and automatic updates so developers can focus on the app's core business logic.
 Directus Cloud also offers [Cloud Exclusive Extensions](/cloud/glossary#cloud-exclusives), enhancing Directus Core with even more features.

-With free Dirctus Cloud account, you can set up Teams to organize Projects, Project billing, and other Team Members however you need.
+With free Directus Cloud account, you can set up Teams to organize Projects, Project billing, and other Team Members however you need.
 You'll be able to get a Project running in about 90 seconds.
 Then as Project growth changes over time, scale service up or down as needed at the click of a button.
 The cloud dashboard also provides simple, straightforward analytics to help understand traffic and inform scaling decisions.